Ashen-MG/web-app-for-3d-processing/backend/README.md

 	methods=["PUT"]
 )
 ```
-where `algorithmFunction` should be defined in
+where `algorithmFunction` should be specified in
 `api/algorithms/new_algorithm_name/__init__.py` with arguments
 ```python
 algorithmFunction(currentFilePath: str, outputFilepath: str, algorithmFunctionArg1, algorithmFunctionArg2, ..., algorithmFunctionArgN)